ciscoheat/superforms-web/src/routes/get-started/+page.md

 **1. Empty form**

-If you want to the form to be initially empty, just pass the schema as in the example above, and it will be filled with default values based on the schema.
+If you want the client-side form to be initially empty, just pass the schema as in the example above, and it will be filled with default values based on the schema.
 For example, a `z.string()` field results in an empty string, unless you have set a default.

 **2. Populate from database**

-If you want to populate the form, you can call the database and send the data to the form as the first parameter, schema second, like this:
+If you want to populate the client-side form, you can call the database and send the data to the form as the first parameter, schema second, like this:

 ```ts
 export const load = async ({ params }) => {